Benrishi: History

 The benrishi profession was adopted from German patent law, which Japan duplicated during the Meiji era.
 The Benrishi Law (弁理士法 benrishi-hō) was passed in 1921 and remained almost unchanged through the end of the 20th century.

 In 2001, after a decade of economic stagnation, the Benrishi Law was changed, and the role of the benrishi in the patent system was changed significantly.
 Benrishi were allowed to represent clients in adversarial proceedings before customs courts and in arbitration.
 The law was revised again in 2002 to allow benrishi to represent clients in courtroom litigation, either independently of or in cooperation with attorneys.
 Benrishi has been qualified to be a legal representative for appealing to the Intellectual Property High Court (the exclusive jurisdiction) representing the client against the adverse decision of Trial Board (consisting of three administrative trial judges) of Japan Patent Office, and even up to the Supreme Court (The Benrishi Law Article 6).
 Benrishi can also represent the infringement cases if it meets the criteria (The Benrishi Law Article 6bis).

+Business

+The main duties of a Benrishi are as follows.